i-on-project/codegarten/README.md

 ```

 ### Running without Docker
 The previous section explained how to build the web application.
-Running the web app requires the environment variables stated [here](#setting-up-the-environment-variables) to be set accordingly, as well as the [cipher key](#setting-up-the-cipher-key).
+Running the web app requires the environment variables stated [here](#setting-up-the-environment-variables) to be set accordingly.
 The server application must be running in order for the web application to function.

 To run the built application, the following command can be executed in the `code/js` directory:
 ```